 The framework helps organizations understand, construct, manage, and prevent cybersecurity risks.
 In addition to mitigating attacks, it provides a common language that all members of many different organizations can utilize and understand.

 Mile2 has developed a course and certification to help organizations understand and utilize the NIST Cybersecurity Framework.
-Visit the Certified NIST Framework Practitioner Outline for more information.
+Visit the Certified Risk Management Framework Analyst for more information.

 Mile2 Cybersecurity Certifications is a world-leader in providing accredited education, training, and certifications for INFOSEC professionals.
 We strive to deliver the best course ware, the strongest Cyber Range, and the most user-friendly exam system in the market.